Dialogues with AI Reduce Beliefs in Misinformation but Build No Lasting Discernment Skills: Related Work

 Together, these findings highlight why misinformation proves so resistant to correction.
-Heuristics and intuitive reasoning further amplify this vulnerability, as people often rely on fast, effortless judgments rather than deliberate scrutiny \cite{tversky1974judgment,thompson2011intuition,kahneman2011}.
+Heuristics and intuitive reasoning further amplify this vulnerability, as people often rely on fast, effortless judgments rather than deliberate scrutiny, which have been found to overwrite the likelihood of such errors happening. \cite{tversky1974judgment,thompson2011intuition,kahneman2011}.
 This persistence underscores the need for interventions that not only correct specific falsehoods but also address the psychological mechanisms that sustain them.

 At the same time, psychological evidence indicates that people \textit{can} be trained to think more critically and resist misinformation.
 Instruction in informal fallacies improves fake news detection \cite{hruschka2023learning,neuman2003role}, while dispositions toward actively open-minded thinking are associated with reduced susceptibility \cite{stanovich2023actively}.
 Encouraging deliberation also helps: prompting individuals to reflect systematically lowers belief in false news headlines \cite{bago2020fake}.
 These findings suggest that some resilience against misinformation is achievable.